What is a heat exchanger?

 When does it make sense to use a heat exchanger?

 As a rule, a heat exchanger is always a worthwhile purchase.
 Because a heat exchanger ensures that heat is reused rather than lost.
 This reduces the energy required to heat air or water and thus helps to protect the environment.
 But it is also important to understand that a heat exchanger is usually part of a ventilation or heating system.
 If you are considering whether a heat exchanger is right for your home, it’s best to talk to your ventilation or heating expert.

 Why you should choose CORE for your heat exchanger

 If you have opted for a ventilation system with heat recovery, that’s likely because a healthy indoor environment and energy efficiency are important to you.
 CORE heat exchangers are the ideal choice.
 With their unique performance values, our heat exchangers ensure effective heating of the room air with optimum energy efficiency.
 And to make sure this is always the case, we manufacture the right heat exchanger for every ventilation system.
 So you always benefit from the best performance of your ventilation system.

 What are the different types of heat exchangers?
 How do they work?
 And when is which technology suitable?
 We’ll explain all about the different types of heat exchangers.

 What is heat recovery and why is it important to consider the right heat exchanger for ventilation systems with heat recovery?

 Wide variety of products, patented technology: With our wide-ranging portfolio of crossflow and counterflow heat exchangers, you will always find the right product for your application.
-And if needed, we can manufacture the right heat exchanger for your ventilation system.
+And if needed, we can individually manufacture the right heat exchanger for your specific ventilation system.